-19-year-old Chrystul Kizer is facing life in prison for killing 34-year-old Randall Volar III, an accused pedophile, who allegedly abused her.
+19-year-old Chrystul Kizer is facing life in prison for allegedly killing 34-year-old Randall Volar III, an accused pedophile, who allegedly abused her.

 When the news of this story began making its rounds on social media – everyone immediately compared it to Cyntoia Brown’s case.